sophia-ngo/Team-P-CPSC-481/index.md

 > ## Project Progress
 > In this stage, we created a high fidelity prototype. <br/>
 > To create our prototype we used a program named Figma.
 There was a learning curve when starting out, but once we got the hang of it we were able to convert our low fidelity prototype into a high fidelity one.
 We started off by copying our low-fi prototype and transferred it onto Figma.
 Next, we started adding more details such as, a logo, colour, images, and transitions between screens. <br/>
 > Once prototyping was finished, we conducted a heuristic evaluation to figure out what we can improve in our prototype.
 We split the group up into three evaluators and two reviewers.
-After the evaluation was finished we took took the findings from the reviewers and iterated our high-fidelity prototype.
+After the evaluation was finished we took took the findings from the reviewers and iterated our hi-fi prototype.

 > ## Deliverables
 > 1. <b>Heuristic Evaluation Report:</b> The summary of the heuristic evaluation can be found in a report [here](https://github.com/sophiango-uofc/Team-P-CPSC-481/blob/stage-four/Heuristic%20Evaluation%20Report.pdf). <br/>